 “We’ll go down valley fast when Puff hits again, but probably not quick enough,” the Gunny said, and I knew he was going to go on about it so I stopped him with a comment of my own, and took the whole operation right to the heart of the matter, and beyond the specifics we both knew.

-“Can we handle Captain Morgan if he’s not agreeable?”
+“Can we handle Captain Carter if he’s not agreeable?”

 “The only one that’s got any relationship with that man is you, Junior,” the Gunny replied, finally taking his canteen out so he could make some hot coffee of his own.